open-ephys/ONI/source/api/bindings/cpponi/oni.rst

         Constructor.
-Not generally needed for cpponi use since :class:`oni::error_t` is constructed and thrown from within cpponi and only need to be handled by the host application.
+Not generally needed for cpponi use since :class:`oni::error_t` is constructed and thrown from within cpponi and only needs to be handled by the host application.

-        :param errnum: liboni error code integer, generally resulting from a non-zero return value of an Underlying liboni function.
+        :param errnum: liboni error code integer, generally resulting from a non-zero return value of an underlying liboni function.

     .. function:: const char *what() const noexcept override